JschwartzDev/Input-Masking-Directive/README.md

 The default selector for this directive is [appMask]

 this directive takes an attribute called MaskType <br/>
-and also, this directive emits all unmasked values <br/>
+also, this directive emits all unmasked values <br/>
 through an eventEmitter called "unmasked" <br/><br/>

 first we should create an input that uses the appMask directive <br/>